-Module III: Introduction to Computational Chemistry (6 hours)
+Module IV: Introduction to Computational Chemistry (8 hours)

 Computational chemistry as a tool and its scope.
-Classification of computational chemistry methods - Molecular Mechanics methods (basic idea of force field and examples) and Electronic Structure methods (basic idea of ab initio and semi empirical methods), potential energy surface - local minima, global minima, saddle point and transition states.
+Classification of computational chemistry methods - Empirical force field models and their use in chemical and biochemical studies- Electronic Structure methods (basic idea of ab initio and semi empirical methods), Potential energy surfaces and the exploration tools available for the location of local and global minima and transition states.
 Geometry optimization.

-Softwares used in computational chemistry calculations.
+Software's used in computational chemistry calculations.